-Today, New Leaf Resources still has expertise in various addictions which is our historical strength.
-We also serve people with a wide spectrum of emotional, mental and relational problems.
-Our diversified staff is trained to provide counseling, consulting, education and prevention services to individuals, families, churches, businesses and organizations.
+Today New Leaf Resources continues to serve people with a wide spectrum of emotional, mental and relational problems.
+The diverse staff is trained to provide counseling, consulting, education, prevention, and intervention services to individuals, families, churches, businesses and organizations.
 New Leaf Resources provides services for a broad range of mental health issues but continues to provide expertise for those who struggle with various addictions.